priscilassousa/database-entity-name-pairs/README.md

 For the data collection of the Publication Venue entity, the category information provided on a call for papers webpage (www.wikicfp.com) was used.
 Usually each publication venue is assigned to 4 categories (large areas).
 If two publication venues have more than 3 categories in common, they are labeled as similar.
 If they do not share any category, they are labeled as not similar.
 And the pairs that have 1 or 2 categories in common, were labeled manually by the group of 3 people.

+The Paper-Scientific-Entity.zip and Publication-Venue-Entity.zip compressed files contain the entity-names.txt and entity-names-pairs.txt files.

 The entity-names.txt file has the 150 names selected for the entity.
 The first column is your ID and the second column is the name of the entity.

 id; entity-name